Our Legislative Agenda

 Take action in less than a minute by signing in PRO for CURB:

-Communities of color and low-income communities are on the frontlines of the climate and environmental crisis.
+Communities of color, Indigenous peoples, immigrants and refugees, and low-income folks are on the frontlines of the climate and environmental crisis.
 Our coalition of frontline communities advocates for the right to a healthy environment for all by rooting out disparities.
 We are convening, generating, and analyzing data, building alignment, and mobilizing our communities.
 We aim to advance a Just Transition for Washington State by shifting power to frontline communities, stopping what harms us, and building the future we need.

-See below for a big picture summary of how we fared.
-For a deeper understanding of what we achieved, where the legislature fell short, and how we worked together to do our collective advocacy, see our blog post: What the 2023 Legislative Session Means for Frontline Communities.
+For a deeper understanding of what we achieved, where the legislature fell short, and how we worked together to do our collective advocacy, see our blog post: Our Frontline Perspective on the 2024 Legislative Session

 Mid-session Update: